 Inventors are those responsible for creating an invention, and the term inventorship belongs to the intellectual property branch of Industrial Property.
-On the other hand, an Author is someone who created a piece of writing or other literary work, and as such authorship belongs to the Copyright branch of Intellectual Property.
+On the other hand, an Author is someone who created a piece of writing or other literary/artistics work, and as such authorship belongs to the Copyright branch of Intellectual Property.
 Not all inventors are authors and vice versa.

-To determine authorship you select every natural person that contributed to the scientific publication either by writing it or reviewing it.
 To determine Inventorship there are two main requirements: (i) the conception of the idea and (ii) the reduction of the idea into practice.
 An inventor to be considered as such must have had an "active contribution" to produce the invention, in the sense that without its personal involvement the invention would not have been devised.
 On the other hand, a person is not considered an inventor if they only carried out work under the direction of others.
 For example, project managers or supervisors, or reviewers of text cannot be considered inventors if they did not make any inventive contribution.

-An inventor conceives the idea, materially contributes to the development of the invention, provides solutions to problems and implements the innovation.
+An inventor conceives the idea, materially contributes to the development of the invention, provides solutions to problems and/or implements the innovation.
 A person that puts forward hypothesis, passively follows instructions, performs routine tasks and executes results testing, is not considered an inventor.